 Make a useful DIY origami desk organiser with 10 origami boxes, no glue required.
-Use these nested origami boxes for stationary, makeup or jewellery!
+Use these nested origami boxes for stationery, makeup or jewellery.

 I hope you like making this origami desk organiser.
-No glue is needed (but you can re-inforce it with glue if you want obviously).
-I also cut out little squares to go into the front boxes to finish off.
+No glue is needed (but you can reinforce it with glue if you want).
+I also cut out little squares to go into the front boxes to finish.